 While you can make a lot of money with a trucking career, you will work hard for it.
 Early morning starts will be essential to ensure you get on the road, and you’ll need to get used to planning routes, including looking for fuel stops and road construction blockages.
 There will be nights spent away from home, too, and driving 500 miles in a day is not uncommon.

 According to the course description for CDL,, a Class A CDL allows you to drive all three classes of commercial vehicle and is the one to go for if you intend to mix things up a little.
 However, a Class B CDL qualification tends to be cheaper, and if you are only driving a vehicle weighing over 26,000 pounds and towing vehicles 10,000 pounds or less, it might be a better option.
 There is also a Class C CDL qualification that is cheaper still, although only allows you to drive buses or coaches.

 Leasing, buying, or company work

 As a rule, there are three choices when it comes to trucking.
 You can lease a truck and set up as a solo driver – but be warned that it is usually the leasing company that will win financially, as they tend to charge extortionate rates.
 Buying a truck yourself is, in the long-term, a far better option regarding making money, but you do need a lot of capital and cash flow to ensure it is well-maintained throughout your career.
+Many truckers elect to use a truck factoring company to keep cash flow moving.
 Finally, working for a company is often the easiest way of hitting that six-figure sum as a trucker.
 However, some companies are better to work for than others – which is what we’ll look at next.